 How do you balance being creative with being commercially successful?

 I find it hard.
-I have a design assistant, so that’s really advantageous for me in terms of the creative side of things.
+I have an Assistant Designer, so that’s really advantageous for me in terms of the creative side of things.
 I find the creative aspect of my role is the one that gets squeezed the most because I’m in control of it — if other things come up that I need to deal with, I’ll always design later and then end up designing in a really short period, which is kind of ridiculous because we’re a design-led company and I probably should spend more time on that.
 There’s so much required from me in terms of running the business; thinking about strategy and where we’re going, but actually the operational side of the business as well.
 That’s something I really want to step further away from in the coming years: spend far less time being involved with the day-to-day running of the business and instead be able to think about big picture and strategy and concentrate on design.

 I’ll always have some time for design because it’s what my passion is and what I love.
 And if I wasn’t contributing to design then I would just be running a business and that’s not really what I set out to do in life.
 But it is always a bit of a pressure situation to figure out where I should be spending my time.